zaproxy/zaproxy-website/site/content/docs/desktop/addons/passive-scan-rules/_index.md

 # Passive Scan Rules

-The following release quality passive scan rules are included in this add-on:
+The following release status passive scan rules are included in this add-on:

 ## Anti-clickjacking Header